Spring Secrets Along the Woodland Walk

 By Beth Monroe, Public Relations and Marketing Director, Lewis Ginter Botanical Garden

 Tulips tend to be the rock stars of the Garden.
 Colorful and showy, they stand out and we adore them.
-Tulips are in bloom now at Lewis Ginter Botanical Garden and people are busy photographing them like paparazzi stalking the latest celebrity.
+When tulips are in bloom at Lewis Ginter Botanical Garden, people enjoy photographing them like paparazzi stalking the latest celebrity.

 I had heard of spring ephemerals before, but had never really searched for them in the Garden.
 They’re called ephemerals because their flowers and leaves do not last long; they’re designed to take advantage of early spring sunlight reaching the forest floor before a thick canopy of leaves develops overhead.
 Once George began pointing them out, I noticed ephemerals in many places.

-If you’re visiting over the next couple of day to see the tulips, I’d encourage you to also look for these spring ephemerals in the Flagler Garden’s Woodland Walk.
+These spring ephemerals bloom in early April in the Flagler Garden’s Woodland Walk.
 You may have to search a bit, but it is well worth the effort.